wareya/notes/offtopic/gpt3_rapid_idea_generation.md

 But ***it just works***. ***Without*** fine-tuning.
 We have unlimited generators--a Generator for Rapid Idea Generation Generators--on our hands.

+I don't think I'm the first person to think of this.
+In fact, I *know* I'm not.
+But I don't see anyone talking about it, so I'm pretty sure it's an under-explored idea, and I want the idea to spread.
+Maybe people don't realize just how ridiculously easy it is to make GPT-3 work this way.
+I repeat: it ***just works***.

 Here are some examples.
 All text past the first highlight is AI-original; it removes the highlighting on continuations for some reason.

 I hope this demonstrates to someone how much potential this has and that it gets looked at properly as a viable application of this technology.